wds4/tribal-tapestry/essays/bookJustification/overview.md

 The tribal mode employs logical fallacy strategically to defend the tribal narrative fiction.

+## 11 Toxicity serves a purpose: tribal acceptance.

+The tribal narrative of most (all?) tribes contains toxic threads that serve a purpose: to set the narrative apart from all others.

+The mandate as set forth by [social linguistic consensus](https://github.com/wds4/tribal-tapestry/blob/main/glossary/socialLinguisticConsensus.md) aims to be as maximally inclusive as possible.  and is predicated on the notion that acceptance by the tribe is predicated upon exclusion of The Other.

+The mandate of tribal consensus represents a reversal of SLC: it is based upon exclusion rather than inclusion.
+If SLC social linguistic consensus, tribalism is antisocial linguistic consensus.

+SLC aims to communicate with as many entities as possible.
+Tribalism aims to do the opposite: to break down into tribes.
+SLC facilitates influence; tribalism is the capitulation of influence in deference to power.

 ## 4.2 Enlightenment versus postmodernism

 Postmodernism represents the attempt to enshrine toxicity in the search for Truth.
 The triumph of the tribal mindset over the objective mindset.

 Enlightenment represents the attempt to purge toxicity in the search for Truth.
 The triumph of the objective mindset over the tribal mindset.

-## 4.3 Toxicity serves a purpose

-The tribal narrative of most (all?) tribes contains toxic threads that serve a purpose: to set the narrative apart from all others.

 ## 4.4 The CTTH is universally toxic